college_C2 (1)

 Activist Projects For Campus Vegan Groups

-Let’s turn to the best opportunities for campus activism.
+Let’s now turn to the best opportunities for campus activism.

 Come up with a game plan for some easily-made improvements that would significantly upgrade your dining hall’s vegan offerings.
 Next, have the most socially poised person from your group schedule a meeting with the dining hall director in order to present your group’s requests.
 As with all other activism, you want to strive for friendly dialog that greases the wheels for change.
-A respectful dialog can accomplish so much.
+A respectful tone can accomplish so much.
 Your Dining Hall Director has almost complete control over the campus menus.
 At all costs, seek to have this key person become a partner rather than an adversary.

 Bringing Public Speakers to Campus